smartcar/starter-app-react-node/README.md

 1. Before we get started, create an application on the [Smartcar's Developer Dashboard](https://dashboard.smartcar.com/signup) to obtain your API keys.
 The following keys will be required:
     - `client_id`: This key can be found in your Smartcar Developer Dashboard under the 'Configuration' tab.
+    - `client_secret`: This can be regenerated in your Smartcar Developer Dashboard under the 'Configuration' tab.
+Ensure this key is copied after regenerated as it will not be displayed again.
     - `jsonwebtoken-key`: You can obtain a secret key using a generator like UUID or create one yourself.
 It should be a long and secure string, similar to a passphrase.

 2. In the Configuration tab of your [Smartcar Developer Dashboard](https://dashboard.smartcar.com), set your `redirect_uri`: